itayYaakov/FlightControllerAndroid/README.md

 # Flight Control Android Application​

-We created a joystick app that can control a plane inside the flight gear simulator.​ The app was written for android devices using Kotlin and implamenting the MVVM design pattern​ The app was created as a part of our Advanced Programming course.
+We created a joystick app that can control a plane inside the flight gear simulator.
+Written for android devices using Kotlin and implamenting the MVVM design pattern
+The app was created as a part of our Advanced Programming course.

 ## FlightGear Installation & Configuration